thinkful-ei22/Donny-SlowJam/README.md

 # Slowjam - Slow your roll 🐌🐢

 Created using React Native and Expo SDK.
-Slowjam is a Youtube music application, with a twist - the audio is processed so that it's sl o w w w e d down (with the pitch being affected as well).
-This has the effect of elevating the pathos of certain songs - for example, try listening to **The Smith's "Heaven knows I'm miserable now"** at 70% speed - *it becomes epically tragicomic*.
-As for the current contemporary cultural interest in slowed-down music, I'd say it originates in the pioneering efforts of Robert Earl Davis Jr. (July 20, 1971 – November 16, 2000), better known under his *nomme-de-guerre* DJ Screw, whose "chopped-and-screwed" mixes are a deep and compelling exploration of slowness as form.
+Slowjam is a Youtube music application, with a twist - the audio is processed so that it's sl o w w w e d down, with the pitch being affected as well.
+This has the effect of elevating the pathos of certain songs - for example, try listening to **The Smith's "Heaven knows I'm miserable now"** at 70% speed: *it becomes epically tragicomic*.
+As for the current contemporary cultural interest in slowed-down music, my own gut says it originates in the pioneering efforts of Robert Earl Davis Jr. (July 20, 1971 – November 16, 2000), better known under his *nomme-de-guerre* DJ Screw, whose "chopped-and-screwed" mixes are a deep and compelling exploration of slowness as form.

 ## Technical Challenges

 This app was created as part of Flex Week in the Thinkful Engineering Immersion Program.
 The goal of Flex Week is to practice learning a new technology/framework/etc in a week by yourself.
-I chose React Native (with no previous experience or knowledge of it) because I thought it would be fun (which, to be fair, it was).
+I chose React Native (with no previous experience or knowledge of it) because I thought it would be useful to know and fun to learn.

 After reading the React Native docs and perusing links and tinkering with example code, I decided on an idea only to run into an immediate issue: